-A. CIP embedments (ref.
+- A. CIP embedments (ref.
 A.1.B herein) should be used in lieu of PI embedments whenever possible, and particularly for resisting heavy loads; and for anchoring rotating, reciprocating, or vibrating equipment such as fans, pumps, and motors.
-In the event that concrete is already placed due to construction sequencing, contact the ESM Structural POC for guidance.

-- 1. Use of Maxi-Bolts is acceptable for all equipment with motors less than 20 horsepower.
-52 - B. PI embedments are used to attach SSCs to hardened concrete where CIP embedments do not exist, or where it is determined to be most effective and efficient to use PI embedments.
-Cases exist where PI embedments will be specified prior to concrete placement to allow for release of construction documents (such as where baseplate details, or locations are not known at the time of drawing issue).
+In the event that concrete is already placed due to construction sequencing, contact the ESM Structural POC for guidance. - B. PI embedments are used to attach SSCs to hardened concrete where CIP embedments do not exist, or where it is determined to be most effective and efficient to use PI embedments.
+Cases exist where PI embedments will be specified prior to concrete placement to allow for release of construction documents (such as where fixture/baseplate details, or locations are not known at the time of drawing issue).
 The decision to specify PI embedments prior to concrete placement should be weighed carefully, considering the amount of construction cost and time required to drill holes, field modify plates, and to avoid cutting rebar. - C. PI embedments and surface-mounted plates are recommended for applications where support requirements are added or modified after concrete placement.
-PI embedments may be specified on design drawings prior to concrete placement for lightly-loaded items where a CIP embedment is not economical. - D. Pretensioning of CIP anchors: Some examples of applications that might require pretension include structures that cantilever from concrete foundations, moment-resisting column bases with significant tensile forces in the anchor rods, or where load reversal / vibration might result in the progressive loosening of the nuts on the anchor rods.
-Refer to the AISC Steel Construction Manual, "Anchor Rod Nut Installation"; and/ or equipment manufacturers' recommendations (i.e., whenever pretensioning is specified for anchors used for rotating or vibrating equipment), for more detail / guidance. - The majority of anchorage applications do not require pretension.
+PI embedments may be specified on design drawings prior to concrete placement for lightly-loaded items where a CIP embedment is not economical. - D. Pretensioning of CIP anchors: Some examples of applications that might require pretension include structures that cantilever from concrete foundations, moment-resisting column bases with significant tensile forces in the anchor rods, or where load reversal/vibration might result in the progressive loosening of the nuts on the anchor rods.
+Refer to the AISC Steel Construction Manual, "Anchor Rod Nut Installation"; and/or equipment manufacturers' recommendations (i.e., whenever pretensioning is specified for anchors used for rotating or vibrating equipment), for more detail/guidance. - 1.
+The majority of anchorage applications do not require pretension.
 In these instances, anchor rod nuts are merely tightened to a snug-tight condition.
-Snugtight is defined as tightness attained by a few impacts of an impact wrench, or the full effort of an ironworker with an ordinary spud wrench. - 2.
-When nuts are subject to possible loosening, and prestensioning is not possible /desirable, a locking method should be provided.
+Snug-tight is defined as tightness attained by a few impacts of an impact wrench, or the full effort of an ironworker with an ordinary spud wrench. - 2.
+When nuts are subject to possible loosening, and prestensioning is not possible/desirable, a locking method should be provided.
 Acceptable locking methods include: double nuts or jam nuts, interrupted rod threads, and tack welds (complying with the welding requirements of AISC N690). - E. Use of PI anchors shall comply with the following: - 1.
 PI anchors should not be installed through liner plate.
 Contact the ESM Structural POC for guidance. - 2.
-PI-anchor design shall provide for limited anchor relocation (i.e., at least $\pm$ 1 inch) to facilitate anchor installation.
-This will require over-sized baseplates to allow for field drilling of holes.
-Due consideration shall be given to the location tolerances of the anchors to avoid interferences with rebar. - 3.
-Welding to PI anchors is not permitted. - 4.
-PI anchors shall not be used in masonry walls.
-Through-bolting may be an acceptable alternative.
+PI-anchor design shall provide for at least ± 1 inch fixture/baseplate and anchor relocation (within fixture/baseplate) to facilitate anchor installation.
+Providing for the latter might require over-sizing the fixture (to allow for field drilling of holes).
+Due consideration shall be given to the location tolerances of the anchors to avoid interferences with rebar.5 - 3.
+Welding to PI anchors is not permitted.